Reading Time: 9 minutes

 Signs of Specific Drugs of Abuse

 If you do believe that your child is abusing drugs, it might be helpful for you to know exactly which drugs cause certain effects.
-As stated by the NIDA, different drugs can cause specific effects and each abuse syndrome may be a little bit different.
+Different drugs can cause specific effects and each abuse syndrome may be a little bit different.
 Here are the syndromes for some of the drugs most commonly abused by teens (excluding alcohol and tobacco).

 - Marijuana Abuse